azeemnow/Network_Forensic_Processing_Analysis_NFPA/README.md

  - The script will ask you to provide a unique case number.
  - The script will ask you to provide a full-path to the evidence PCAP file.
 	 - Please note, tab-complete option is not available It is advised that you collect the full-path to your evidence prior launching the script.

+# Fail Safe Design
+As mentioned earlier, one of the key requirements for NFPA was "click & forget".
+However, I understood that there are situations where you may not want to process the evidence through all of the available tools.

+To provide this flexibility, I incorporated the 10-second rule.
+Essentially, during the evidence processing phase of the tool, you are given 10-seconds to script any particular task before it begins.
+The name of the task is highlighted on the screen, and you can type-in "no" to skip that particular task.
+However, if no response is received, the default is to run all of the tasks.

+One important note about skipping tasks.
+If you skip any of the evidence processing tasks, then any of the analysis tasks that were depended on that task would not run.
+Additionally, any of the associated analysis reports will be saved empty.